+This is great to see b/c, when conducting the trials, it was super obvious to us that Elapid Boy was very much responding to the sound.
+He must have pulled his genus’ data up in subfigure B, I would imagine.
+But maybe the other two individuals did a fair amount of first-third-of-body movement too.

+It’s nice to see in A that As and H stick together and O and P stick together, with Ac down below.
+I think this will make good sense to people, giving them and us a bit more confidence in our experiments. b/c if the controls are buggered, it’s all buggered.
+But the controls certainly make sense with everything herpetologists know about these species.

 When we considered the effect of sound, the pythons were all much more likely to move compared with controls, with other genera showing no real pattern.
 What is it about constriction hunters that make them more likely to move?
 Do they rely less on information from other senses?

+Maybe it’s their large body size being able to receive more of the sound stimulus?
+That is, they were all much bigger and heavier and larger surface area than all other snakes.
+It could be ecological too, though, in that they’re also a desert snake whereas all the other ones are coastal or woodland/forest.
+So maybe there’s something about their habitat that makes them more wary of predators/beasts.
+It’s of course important to think of these species in evolutionary time scales like tens of millions of years and what occurred where they lived back in the day when their species was evolving.
+I’ll have to think about this and look into what we know about extinct species like megafauna in Australia.

 Taipans and browns typically rely on their eyesight to detect prey or predator.
 In the presence of the sound, they hold still in order to detect movement.
 Often they raise their heads in response to a stimuli to then look and reinforce what they’re detecting.
 They prop up their heads in response to potential predators or prey b/c they’re a visual animals.
 Vs Womas can’t see for shit- very poor vision in comparison.